-• Review of claims closed during the audit period to identify date of last disability payment and filing of the Summary of Payment with the Commission
+• Review of claims closed during the audit period to identify the surety or self-insured employer's closure date and filing of the Final Report with the Commission. date of last disability payment and filing of the Summary of Payment with the Commission

-• 12% of the claims on file for the audit period are non-compliant if the surety/self-insured employer has NOT been audited within the previous twenty-four (24) months.

-• 10% of the claims on file for the audit period are non-compliant if the surety/self-insured employer has been audited within the previous twenty-four (24) months.
+- 12% of the claims on file for the audit period are non-compliant if the surety/self-insured employer has NOT been audited within the previous twenty-four (24) months. - 10% of the claims on file for the audit period are non-compliant if the surety/self-insured employer has been audited within the previous twenty-four (24) months.

-20. Hard Copy Documents in Claim File not Properly Date Stamped IDAPA 17.01.01.305.04
+20.19.Hard Copy Documents in Claim File not Properly Date Stamped IDAPA 17.01.01.305.04